schnittchen/pony-tutorial/docs/object-capabilities/derived-authority.md

 ## Delegate authorization

-In order to handle our own code and that of others more safely, and also to understand our code better, we want to split the authority up, and only grant the particular authority a piece of code actually requires.
+In order to handle our own code and that of others more safely, and also to understand our code better, we want to split up the authority, and only grant the particular authority a piece of code actually requires.

 Imagine we don't trust the `Connect` actor, so we don't want to provide it with more authority